InformaticsMatters/docker-rdkit/README.md

 ## Hopefully coming soon

 * Tests for built images.
-* Centos based images.
-Currently these can't be built as RDKit needs a more recent version of boost (1.56) than is present in the Centos repositories
-(1.53) and we have not yet found a clean way round this.
+* More Centos based images.
+Currently these are difficult to build as RDKit needs a more recent version of boost (1.56) than is present in the Centos repositories (1.53) and we have not yet found a clean way round this.

 Requests also welcome!